 Should you delay retirement for as long as possible?

-With the 2020 stock market crash affecting pensions, an Aviva financial adviser weighs up the pros and cons of delaying retirement.
+With the 2020 stock market crash affecting pensions, we weigh up the pros and cons of delaying retirement.

 We all dream of waving goodbye to our working life and saying hello to days crammed with leisure pursuits and social engagements – I know I do, anyway.
 As we near retirement and this dream comes a little more into focus, it’s exactly the right time to have another think about what your retirement could look like.
 It might be that you don’t have enough in your pot, your pot needs to be bigger than you originally thought, or you’ve squirrelled away enough, which means you can retire early.